PSVR 2 (or PS5 VR) – it’s no longer a question of if, but when? And, to some extent, what?

-This one’s a bit of a no brainer but, just in case you didn’t know; PSVR 2, if it does indeed happen, will almost certainly be released for PS5.
-Sony’s next-generation console is now rolling out across the globe (if you’re reading this in New Zealand at the time of publication, we’re officially jealous).
-Sony has an official page for the console with more details about the anticipated console.
+This one’s a bit of a no brainer but, just in case you didn’t know; PSVR 2 will run on PS5.
+Sony’s next-generation console is now rolling out across the globe and, although supply has been an issue, it’s slowly but surely finding its way into people’s homes.

 PS5 Specs Show Promise For PSVR 2

-Sony released specs for the PS5 a while back, promising high-end PC power for console VR.
+The PS5 is an absolute powerhouse, capable of delivering native 4K games with stunning graphics.
+Meanwhile, the specs promise high-end PC power for console VR.
 Here’s a chart outlining the specs for the console stacked up against the PS4 and enhanced PS4 Pro, whipped up by our own David Heaney.

-Perhaps the most important point to stress here; we know for fact Sony is researching the device that could become PSVR 2.
+Sony’s research into a successor headset for PSVR 2 dates back years.
 In mid-2019, Sony’s Vice President of R&D, Dominic Mallinson gave a talk outlining what to expect from the next generation of VR headsets.

 He outlined devices that boast ‘roughly double’ the pixel count of then-current headsets (PSVR, Rift, Vive) and support for high dynamic range, which brings a wider array of colors to the screen.
 Plus Mallinson pointed towards a wider, 120 degree field of view to see more of the virtual world, and optional wireless support.
 There might even be eye-tracking included.